-2.2 Intensifying and diversifying the commercial offer and services extended, however they will be enhanced by the possibility of a greater mix of uses.
+2.2 Intensifying and diversifying the commercial offer and services

+The Planning Program proposes to contain the spread of commercial activities to promote the intensification and diversification of services offered in the City-Centre.
+The existing retail commercial zones will not be extended, however they will be enhanced by the possibility of a greater mix of uses.
 The commercial offer will therefore be increased through building densification, diversification of activities and multi-level parking.